Call4Cloud | MMP-C | Autopilot | Device Preparation

 When I first wrote this blog (2020-07), the Microsoft defender firewall rule migration tool was released, the first time I tested it, it didn’t work as expected.
 I couldn’t edit the imported rules but now, after a few months, it works great!

 In most companies, the Defender Firewall rules are centrally managed and deployed with Group policies.
-So it’s great there is a tool now to migrate them to Intune!
-So download the tool and start migrating them!
-I will show you some stuff you need to beware off.
+So it’s great that there is now a tool to migrate them to Intune!
+Download the tool and start migrating them!
+I will show you some stuff you need to be aware of.

 Before I could do anything, I needed to remove the __PSLOCKDownPolicy to 1.…Otherwise, you are stuck to the constrained language mode.
 Don’t forget to launch PowerShell as an Admin